codeforamerica/form-flow/README.md

 To create a dynamic field you need to do two things:

-1. create the field in the inputs file and apply the `@DynamicField` annotation to it, as well as any other annotations that apply to the field.
+1. Create the field in the inputs file and apply the `@DynamicField` annotation to it, as well as any other annotations that apply to the field.
-2. create the input fields in the thymeleaf template and make sure they are named appropriately, as described below.
+2. Create the input fields in the thymeleaf template and make sure they are named appropriately, as described below.

 Here is an example of how to set up a dynamic field.